Nyabsi/blog/blogs/pico-4-ultra-review.md

 The passthrough of the Pico 4 Ultra is way better any of the other devices I have tried, excluding Apple Vision Pro, it is clear enough to be able to used for everyday tasks such as looking at your monitor, phone and just wearing it while cooking or walking outside, even watching TV was not an issue in my books although I don't recommend you to do what I do.

-however, the device performs it's best during high ambient light conditions such as living room with a lot of light coming out of windows, an office environment with well lit enviroment or outdoors usage.
+However, the device performs it's best during high ambient light conditions such as living room with a lot of light coming out of windows, an office environment with well lit enviroment or outdoors usage.
 In sitatuations where light may be lacking the passthrough becomes noticeably more grainy but it's still perfectly usable.

-there is also some distortion in the passthrough which may be noticed in situations with weird geometry, such as when you're moving across rooms it may distort when walking through a door frame, it may also distort when you're looking at a very symmetrical geometry though these distortion are very minor and not noticeable unless you look for them.
+There is also some distortion in the passthrough which may be noticed in situations with weird geometry, such as when you're moving across rooms it may distort when walking through a door frame, it may also distort when you're looking at a very symmetrical geometry though these distortion are very minor and not noticeable unless you look for them.

-the passthrough still doesn't handle certain edge cases of contrast, for example you're sitting in a room and there is a window, because the headset corrects the passthrough for the current ambient light the window will look very bloomy until you get closer to it which the headset then is able to adjust the lighting conditions.
+The passthrough still doesn't handle certain edge cases of contrast, for example you're sitting in a room and there is a window, because the headset corrects the passthrough for the current ambient light the window will look very bloomy until you get closer to it which the headset then is able to adjust the lighting conditions.

 I have noticed during outdoor use the passthrough resolution is not great when you're looking things in a far distance, such as objects such as trees or buildings will start lacking detail and the image ends up looking a bit soft.
 However this is not an issue in indoors where you're looking everything at reasonable distance.

 ### Performance & Thermals

-TBA
+The performance of the Pico 4 Ultra is great, I can play demanding standalone games with high fidelity and the frametime and framerate is consistent, the device doesn't get too loud or hot thanks to it's well thought thermal design.

+It also does provide performant experience for Android applications which lets you run multiple demanding applications, in the settings you have option to prioritize the visual clarity of the environment or increased performance for 2D applications.

+You also can tweak the performance of VR applications through Developer Settings which let's you adjust the framerate, resolution, CPU/GPU level and ffr level, which let's the user decide if they want higher image clarity or perhaps even more battery life by decreasing it.

+#### Measurements

+Here is a list of measurements taken in various of VR applications on the Pico 4 Ultra to demonstrate the performance in a real world.

 ### Pico Motion Trackers